RadicalRiko69/DokiDokiRevolution/README.md

 *Disclaimer: This theme may have problems outside of dance mode. **This theme is not for use in arcades.***

 # Copyright Notices
 *Doki Doki Literature Club* is property of Team Salvato.
-This is merely a fan project made by Team Sushi, no money will be made off of this.
+This is merely a fan project made by Team Sushi Presentations, no money will be made off of this.

 Title Character Art by Giovanni Shawn